The Top 5 Chinese Affiliate Networks You Should Consider (2019)

 There are plenty of social media platforms combining e-commerce feature in China at present.
 On these platforms, where users already have an intent to purchase, influencer campaigns can be instrumental in pushing users from the consideration to stage to the purchase stage of the buyer journey.
 One good example of a platform like this would be XiaoHongShu.
 Read more about XiaoHongShu in the blog below.

 Some larger companies even sign contracts with influencers on a long-term basis to act as official endorser of their products.
 The influencers (aka KOLs) and celebrities who share pictures of themselves using products or reviews of products on social media will often place links in their posts.
 They will then receive renumeration for any purchases made using that link (plus a fat engagement fee).

-You may think affiliate marketing is a marvellous idea for a company now, but affiliate marketing is only one of the many ways for marketing and advertising in China.
+You may think affiliate marketing is a marvelous idea for a company now, but affiliate marketing is only one of the many ways for marketing and advertising in China.
 As the saying goes, ‘don’t put all your eggs in one basket.’
-As with any market it’s always wiser to diversify.
+As with any market, it’s always wiser to diversify.

 Affiliate marketing is not a fit for every single company.
 While pay for performance seems attractive, every brand needs to reach their target customer, and the best ways to reach them often don’t offer this model.
 If you’re in an industry where this makes sense contact us to see if we can help you get started!